cborchert/algoliasearchdemo/README.md

   - Run `rails db:seed` to populate the database (and Algolia app!) with the starter data set (this will take a minute... be patient, stretch your legs :) )
   - Update the values for algolia_application_id, algolia_search_only_api_key, and algolia_index in `app/javascript/app/GLOBALS.js`

 Once the above is done, you'll be able to play with the app locally by running `bin/server` and visiting [localhost:5000](http://localhost:5000).
+Do not use the default rails server -- we need to make sure that webpack is running ;).

 ## Configuration

 ### Backend

 Algolia credentials and index name will live in the .gitignored `config/application.yml` file and will be available as ENV vars to the rails app.
 You can use the file `config/application.example.yml` as a template.
 The application id and admin api key are used in  `config/initializers/algoliasearch.rb`.
 Index name and settings are set in `app/models/movie.rb`.
 If the app id, api keys, or index name are changed or updated, make sure to update the frontend as well.
+Additionally, the server will need to be reset before the new environment variables take effect.
+Stop the server and restart it.

 ### Frontend